 For example you can define the symbol 'A' and the symbol 'T' to be complements of each other as follows:

 However if 'A' and 'T' do not have complements then you would define them on separate lines:

 Listing a letter like 'A' or 'T' is the simplest way to define a symbol but you can also specify a name and color for each symbol.

 The ambiguous symbols of an alphabet are listed after all the core symbols have been defined.
 An ambiguous symbol will have the symbol definition on the left, followed by an equals '=' and a list of core symbols on the right.

 For example you can defined the symbol 'N' to represent 'A', 'C', 'G' or 'T' as follows:

-As with the core symbols you can also specify a name and color for each ambiguous symbol.
+As with the core symbols you can also specify a name and color for each ambiguous and alias symbol.

-How ambiguous symbols are handled differs for each of the programs in the MEME Suite.
+How ambiguous symbols and aliases are handled differs for each of the programs in the MEME Suite.
 See the specific documentation for each program for how they treat ambiguous symbols.